SAFE

 • SAFEcic will treat every sexual harassment claim as legitimate unless proven otherwise.
 SAFEcic will listen to victims of sexual harassment and always conduct any investigation thoroughly, fairly and appropriately, taking into account the needs and wishes of the victim.

-• SAFEcic will not allow further victimization of victims of sexual harassment.
+• SAFEcic will not allow further victimisation of victims of sexual harassment.
 SAFEcic will fully support staff who have been sexually harassed and will not take any action against them which may be detrimental to their role, renumeration or wellbeing.

 • Those who support or overlook sexual harassment are as much at fault as offenders.
 Managers are obliged to prevent sexual harassment and act when they have concerns or receive reports.
-Allowing this type of behavior continue or encouraging it will result in disciplinary action.
+Allowing this type of behaviour continue or encouraging it will result in disciplinary action.
 Anyone who witnesses an incident of sexual harassment or has concerns about sexual harassment should report it in accordance with the procedure below.

 How to report sexual harassment

-If you feel unable to report it to the Office Manager, please contact the Managing Director directly
+If you feel unable to report it to the Office Manager, please contact the Managing Director directly.

 SAFEcic acknowledges that sexual harassment can often be difficult and challenging to deal with and make a report, but it is important to deal with any sexual harassment to ensure it stops immediately and victims are supported.

 If a report is made to the Police, SAFEcic will provide any relevant support until the matter is resolved.
-SAFEcic will ensure no one is victimised as the result of any report and that they have access to relevant evidence admissible for any proceedings, such as CCTV footage or emails (subject appropriate consideration of confidential information relating to other employees)
+SAFEcic will ensure no one is victimised as the result of any report and that they have access to relevant evidence admissible for any proceedings, such as CCTV footage or emails (subject appropriate consideration of confidential information relating to other employees).

 Inadvertent harassment